vuldb/cyber_threat_intelligence/Zeus/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Zeus:

-* DE
-* ES
 * US
+* RU
+* FR
 * ...

-There are 24 more country items available.
+There are 7 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise